 Skilled volunteering in developing nations will forever be extremely important work.
 For example, a teacher who is not only educating students in a developing nation but also up-skilling the local teachers is making a long term impact.
 A medical professional working in their capacity as a doctor or nurse saving lives is making a huge impact – think where the world might be right now if medical professionals from western nations did not volunteer their time and skills to fight, and continue to fight, the recent Ebola outbreak in Africa.
 However, short, generalist volunteering just reinforces the social and economic inequalities between the western and the developing worlds.
 Google voluntourism and the white savior complex, read and reflect on the countless articles – long term, skilled volunteers are what’s needed.

 As westerners, we need to be aware of the plight of developing nations and ways to help them, but voluntourism is not one of those ways.
 Slow down and consider the implications of your offer of assistance because, to to be frank, if you’re not able to provide experienced, much needed skills on the ground over a decent amount of time then the best way you can help is by raising awareness and donating to organisations that can.
-In our case, you can make a single or recurring donation to Sunrise Cambodia here, or you also have the opportunity to take part in our Run Amok with Sunrise Cambodia adventure and personally raise $10,000 for the kids and communities we support.
+In our case, you can make a single or recurring donation to Sunrise Cambodia here, or you also have the opportunity to take part in our The Heart of Sunrise Tour with Sunrise Cambodia adventure and personally raise $10,000 for the kids and communities we support.

 To find out more about volunteering for Sunrise in Cambodia (remember, only if you’re skilled and can commit to at least three months) or in Australia with the fundraising team, click here.